0xFableOrg/xchain/README.md

 that a chain's validator set can be decentralized: geographical diversity, jurisdictional diversity, elimination of shared effective controls, client diversity, ...

-Finally, operational relayers still have to "show up" to relay messages, which they may not do in the absence of proper incentives.
+Finally, technically operational relayers still have to "show up" to relay messages, which they may not do in the absence of proper incentives.
 This will be discussed in the [Incentives & Costs](#incentives--costs) section.

 ### Latency